Newtonville station: Renovations

 The MBTA opted for Alternative 1, providing a single side platform at each station, and awarded a design contract to Vanasse Hangen Brustlin.
 The projected timeline had all stations being complete by June 2024.
 Design reached 30% in November 2020 and was expected to be complete in spring 2022.
 The designs were later changed to have two platforms to reduce operational impacts.
 The new design reached 30% completion in early 2022.
 A ramp was added to the design scope at that time, delaying expected design completion to February 2024.
 Drilling for geotechnical surveying took place in October–November 2022.

-Bus connections

-Newtonville is served by one local MBTA bus route on Walnut Street, and three express routes on Washington Street:
+Design work for the Newton stations was paused at 75% completion in September 2023 because project costs had risen to $255 million.